Italy

 Dinner:

 At the hotel restaurant.
-Share favorite experiences with new Road Scholar friends during our farewell dinner.
+Share favorite experiences and enjoy camaraderie with new Road Scholar friends during our farewell dinner.

 Evening: